-Back in February, web designers were intrigued as Adobe released the first preview for its new responsive web design tool - Edge Reflow.
-Today things are hotting up further, with a second preview available to download via Adobe's software subscription service Creative Cloud.
+Back in February, web designers were intrigued as Adobe (opens in new tab) released the first preview for its new responsive web design tool (opens in new tab) - Edge Reflow (opens in new tab).
+Today things are hotting up further, with a second preview available to download via Adobe's software subscription service Creative Cloud (opens in new tab).

 This video above shows senior product manager Jacob Surbers showcase the all-new features.
 These add extra styling and layout capabilities, including:

 - The ability to leverage absolute and fixed positioning, as well as their z-index.
 (For example, if you have a navigation bar at the top of your design that you want users to see regardless how far they scroll down, this can be achieved using fixed positioning.)

 - Inline text styling.
 When you select and style text in a text block, Reflow will use <span> tags and show the CSS for all of the font, colour etc changes you make.

 - Enhancements to the colour picker.
 You can now control the luminosity of the color, providing you with a fine-grained level of control to help you determine your design palette.

 - The ability to name your elements to helps to keep your projects organized.

 - An overhaul of margin visualization to provide a cleaner UI.